Food Fight: Trump Administration Levels Tariffs On Mexican Tomatoes

 The move comes in response to a growing outcry from Florida tomato growers, who have a lot of political leverage.

-Florida used to dominate the American market for tomatoes sold in the winter and spring, but over the last two decades the state's growers have been losing ground to Mexico.
+Florida used to dominate the American market for tomatoes sold in the winter and spring, but over the past two decades the state's growers have been losing ground to Mexico.
 If you pick up a ripe, red tomato in the grocery store this time of year, the chances are good it was grown south of the border.

 "Depending on where you are in the country, especially at the retail level, you're going to see mostly Mexican tomatoes at this time of year," said Michael Schadler, executive vice president of the Florida Tomato Exchange, a growers' trade group.
 Mexico now grows more than half the fresh tomatoes sold in the United States.
 Imports from Mexico have more than doubled since 2002.